“There is a hole in the world now in the place where he was.”

-This morning, I listened to the podcast of a man grieving the death of his beloved friend.
+I recently listened to the podcast of a man grieving the death of his beloved friend.
 This man is a spiritual giant, a father of sorts to me.
 His grief deeply affected me, almost caught me off guard.
 Despite his deep understanding of eternity and beautifully powerful, reconciled, and abiding friendship with the man, he was almost paralyzed by his heartache.

-In some strange way, I am grieving my father’s loss this morning though different eyes as a result... more the eyes of my heart.
+In some strange way, I am grieving my father’s loss this morning through different eyes as a result... more the eyes of my heart.
 And I am feeling the precious, consoling, holy pain of loss.
 I am aware, for the first time, that I didn’t speak at my father’s funeral due to something far deeper than my love, conviction, and great hope of eternity.
 I didn’t speak because I didn’t yet know how to grieve.

 Loss has been such a common theme (part of the clear meta-narrative of my story) that the adaptive coping of my heart had taught me not to feel.
 Today, I am feeling it again, for what feels like the first time.
 Uncharted territory of my heart is being mapped.
 It is beautiful, glorious, and heartbreaking all at the same time.